rubyonracetracks/tutorial-rails-rubymn2/02-08-user_follow_display.md

 ```
 * Enter the command "sh test_app.sh".
 The last 8 new integration tests fail.
 * Enter the command "alias test1='(Command for running the failed tests minus the TESTOPTS portion)'".
 * Enter the command "test1".
-The same 5 tests fail again because the expected content is missing.
+The same 8 tests fail again.
+2 tests fail because the expected content is missing, and the other tests fail because the specified user was not found.
 * Update the test/test_helper.rb file.
 Add the following lines to the end of the definition of setup_universal:
 ```
   @u8 = users(:bandit)